xianglli/990-converter/README.md

 If you do not have Python installed on your computer, follow these steps to install it:

 - **Windows**: Download Python from the official website [python.org](https://www.python.org/downloads/).
 Run the installer and follow the instructions.
+Note we do not currently support Windows since we use "unzip" command.
 - **macOS**: Python 2.x is installed by default on macOS.
 However, you should install Python 3.x from the official website [python.org](https://www.python.org/downloads/).
 Alternatively, you can use Homebrew by running `brew install python3`.
 - **Linux**: Python is usually pre-installed on most Linux distributions.
 If not, use your package manager to install it (e.g., `sudo apt-get install python3` for Debian-based distributions).